 RELATED ARTICLE – How To Make Your Blogs Go Viral – With ViralContentBee

 Social Blogging is really just an extension of your social; sharing efforts and is important for SEO in 2018.
-Simply rewrite or add cut-downs of your articles to your favourite social blogging sites.
-Reinforce the importance of these sub-articles by sharing them onto secondary social channels and Book Marking sites like StumbleUpon, Pocket, and Flipboard
+Simply rewrite or add cut-downs of your articles to your favorite social blogging sites.
+Reinforce the importance of these sub-articles by sharing them on secondary social channels and Book Marking sites like StumbleUpon, Pocket, and Flipboard

 Wakelet is also now establishing itself as a great content curation site.
 Shares you make to your collections currently carry dofollow links 😉